cyrus-and/comb/README.md

 Comb is a native Emacs Lisp solution to search, browse and annotate occurrences of regular expressions in files.
-The interactive interface allows to perform an exhaustive classification of all the results to rule out false positives and asses proper matches during manual static analysis.
+The interactive interface allows to perform an exhaustive classification of all the results to rule out false positives and asses proper matches during code audit.

 <p align="center"><img src="https://i.imgur.com/13toxVQ.png" width="804px" alt="Browse"/></p>